 Keele University is set across 600-acres of parkland, with extensive woods, lakes and beautiful parkland all featuring.
 The central feature of the estate is the 19th century Keele Hall, registered by English Heritage as Grade II.

 King’s College London is England’s third oldest university having been founded by King George IV and the Duke of Wellington in 1829.
-It is ranked 19th in the QS World University Rankings and has 12 Nobel Prize laureates among its alumni and current and former faculty.
+It is ranked in the top 10 UK universities in the world (QS World University Rankings 2019) and has 12 Nobel Prize laureates among its alumni and current and former faculty.
 It is spread across five campuses in central London and currently has over 26,000 students enrolled.

-Kings Education has three Colleges in the UK, in London, Oxford and Bournemouth.
-The three Colleges all offer English language courses and undergraduate and postgraduate preparation in safe, friendly and welcoming environments.
+Kings Education has four Colleges in the UK in London, Oxford, Brighton and Bournemouth and all offer English language courses and university preparation in safe, friendly and welcoming environments.
 The teaching is in small classes with substantial amounts of tutor time and learning is intensive and supported by strong pastoral care.
-The focus is on finding the best study plan and pathway for each student and helping each student achieve their best results.- Undergraduate Preparation
+The focus is on finding the best study plan and pathway for each student and helping each student achieve the best possible success.

 Kings Education offers A-level and GCSE national qualifications, as well as an extremely rigorous Foundation, the Advanced Level Foundation.
-Specialist programmes such as the Art Foundation, the International Business Foundation, the Tourism and Hospitality Management Foundation and the Law Foundation are also available.
-All students gain entry to a UK university, while many receive multiple offers and progress on to a top 30 ranked university.- Graduate Preparation Programme
+Specialist programmes such as the Art and Design Foundation, the International Business Foundation, the Science and Engineering Foundation and the Law Foundation are also available.
+All students gain entry to a UK university, while many receive multiple offers and progress on to a top 30 ranked university.

-The Kings Graduate Preparation Programme is an intensive study plan organised over one to four terms - dependant on the student’s level of English – and is aimed at improving the student’s English to the level required at Masters level.
+The Kings Graduate Preparation Programme is an intensive study plan organised over one to four terms - depending on the student’s level of English – and is aimed at improving their English to the standard required for Master’s level study.